Valid confidence intervals for post-model-selection predictors: Numerical study

-For computing the standardized length, we set $\alpha =0.05$, $n=29$, $ d=p=10 $, $r=n-p$, $\sigma =1$, and obtain $X$ and $x_{0}$ from a data set of \cite{rawlings98applied}.
+For computing the standardized length, we set $\alpha =0.05$, $n=29$, $ d=p=10 $, $r=n-p$, $\sigma =1$, and obtain $X$ and $x_{0}$ from a data set of \cite{rawlings98applied} concerning the peak flow rate of watersheds.
 This data set contains a $30\times 10$ design matrix $X_{Raw}$ corresponding to ten explanatory variables.
-These explanatory variables are a constant term (to include an intercept in the model), rainfall (inches), area of watershed (square miles), area impervious to water (square miles), average slope of watershed (percent), longest stream flow in watershed (thousands of feet), surface absorbency index (0= complete absorbency; 100 = no absorbency), estimated soil storage capacity (inches of water), infiltration rate of water into soil (inches/hour) and time period during which rainfall exceeded 1/4 inch/hour.
-Logarithms are taken of the explanatory variables except for the intercept.
-[In \cite {rawlings98applied}, the response corresponding to these explanatory variables is peak flow rate from watersheds.]
+For a description of these variables see Appendix \ref{app D}.
 This data set is also studied in \cite{kabaila06large} and \cite{leeb13various}.
-We refer to it as the watershed data set, and $x_{0}$ and $X$ are chosen such that $ (x_{0},X^{\prime })^{\prime }$ is equal to the watershed design matrix $ X_{Raw}$.
-It is easily checked that the so-obtained matrix $X$ is indeed of full column rank (and $x_{0}\neq 0$).
-Furthermore, the model universe $ \mathcal{M}$ is chosen to be the power set of $\{1,...,p\}$.
+We refer to it as the watershed data set, and $ x_{0}$ and $X $ are chosen such that $(x_{0},X^{\prime })^{\prime }$ is equal to the watershed design matrix $X_{Raw}$.
+It is easily checked that the so-obtained matrix $X$ is indeed of full column rank (and $x_{0}\neq 0$ ).
+Furthermore, the model universe $\mathcal{M}$ is chosen to be the power set of $\{1,...,p\}$.